Construction & Development

 We appreciate your understanding as we work through this unprecedented event.

 PEC-approved meter sockets are not required to be stamped by the manufacturer with the PEC logo.
-Contractors and electricians may find information on PEC’s approved meter sockets by contacting one of the cooperative’s district offices.
+Meter sockets must be UL-approved and meet the amperage requirements for your service.

 • PEC is in compliance with the National Electrical Code (NEC) and the National Electrical Safety Code (NESC).
 For your protection, PEC urges you or your electrician to use only NEC-approved procedures and materials.